Financial Hardship Q&A's

 How will a financial hardship arrangement reported on my credit report impact the credit I already have with other lenders?

-Lenders may take different approaches, however, the law includes some important protections for how hardship assistance received from your lender can impact the credit you have with other lenders.
-This means that:
+Lenders may take different approaches however the law includes some important protections for how financial hardship assistance received from your lender can impact the credit you have with other lenders.

 -